DMIRLAB-Group/SADGA/README.md

         ├── ...
 ```

-Regarding the implementation with the pretrained model GAP ([Learning Contextual Representations for Semantic Parsing with Generation-Augmented Pre-Training](https://arxiv.org/abs/2012.10309)), download the pertained model from [pretrained-checkpoint](https://gap-text2sql-public.s3.amazonaws.com/checkpoint-artifacts/pretrained-checkpoint) into the directory `plm`.
+Regarding the implementation with the pretrained model GAP ([Learning Contextual Representations for Semantic Parsing with Generation-Augmented Pre-Training](https://arxiv.org/abs/2012.10309)), download the pertained model from [pretrained-checkpoint](https://gap-text2sql-public.s3.amazonaws.com/checkpoint-artifacts/pretrained-checkpoint) into the directory `plm/gap`.

 ```
 └── plm
     └── gap
-        └── pytorch_model.bin
+        └── pretrained-checkpoint
 ```